One Piece (film): Plot

-Zoro and El Drago's fight is cut short by Luffy's leg getting caught on a rock and flinging them both across the island; Usopp and Nami use this distraction to escape, and regroup with Luffy and Zoro.
+Zoro and Eldoraggo's fight is cut short by Luffy's leg getting caught on a rock and flinging them both across the island; Usopp and Nami use this distraction to escape, and regroup with Luffy and Zoro.
 Solving a riddle on Woonan's map, the Straw Hats and Tobio find the cave in which Woonan's treasure is buried, finding Ganzo ahead of them.
 Ganzo reveals that he and Woonan were childhood friends, and that as children Ganzo and Woonan had fought over disagreeing with each other's dreams.

 In this fight, the two were knocked off a cliff face and onto a breaking branch, and Ganzo let himself fall in order to save Woonan.
 Unknown to Woonan, Ganzo was saved by a passing boat, but Woonan has already set out to sea when Ganzo woke up.
-The group find an old house where the gold is hidden, but El Drago catches up to them and fights Luffy and Zoro.
-El Drago is defeated, and in a secret room the group find Woonan's skeleton and a message left for Ganzo.
+The group find an old house where the gold is hidden, but Eldoraggo catches up to them and fights Luffy and Zoro.
+Eldoraggo is defeated, and in a secret room the group find Woonan's skeleton and a message left for Ganzo.

 Before dying, Woonan realized that his treasure could not make him happy, and returned all the gold he stole, leaving nothing but his skeleton and the flag he showed Ganzo before their fight.
-Ganzo decides to build a grave for Woonan and continue running his oden shop, while Nami manages to steal El Drago's treasure.
+Ganzo decides to build a grave for Woonan and continue running his oden shop, while Nami manages to steal Eldoraggo's treasure.
 Ganzo refuses to accept the money for the oden, so that the Straw Hats will still owe him and be obligated to visit him again.
-As the Straw hats sail away, Tobio comments that Luffy really will become King of the pirates some day.
+As the Straw hats sail away, Tobio comments that Luffy really will become King of the Pirates some day.